 A site-specific exemption and covenant with the district will be sought after personal communication with Mr. Graham Daneluz, Deputy Director of Planning and Development at the FVRD in November 2017.
 We recommend the setback be reduced to 45 m; the property elevation, specifically the buildable area on Terrace 2, exceeds the required FCL, and there is no evidence of flooding on the property since before 1929.
+The 45 m setback is applied from the 5-year high-water mark as there is no defined top of (western) bank for the Fraser River in this area.
+The 5-year high-water line was marked in the field and is delineated on the land survey as Line 1 (and in blue in Figure 3).
 We estimate a probability of less than 1:200 annual occurrence of Fraser River flooding Terrace 2 based on mapping a conservative buffer above past estimates of maximum flood level elevations.
 We believe the property is safe for the use intended when the flood construction levels are adhered to.